Roma Traditions ~ 1 Day Cooking

 One Day Pizza Class

-Chef Rossi, a talented and highly celebrated chef, knows his food and cooking, and shares his secrets with you.
-He leads his classes with passion and love.
-He takes you up close to the classical cuisine of the Eternal City, while transforming dough into a delicate golden crust topped with Italy’s finest tomatoes, Mozzarella and more.
-You too can become a Pizzaioli, pizza maker, for a day.
+He takes you up close to the classical cuisine of the Eternal City, while transforming dough into a delicate golden crust topped with Italy’s finest tomatoes, Mozzarella, basil, olives and anyone of the delicious pizza toppings.
+You too can become a Pizzaiolo, pizza maker, for a day.

 Pizza School

-The morning class starts at 9:30 am with a welcome and introduction.
-There is a brief historical and cultural introduction on the traditions of the Italian Mediterranean kitchen and the history of pizza.
-Chef Rossi hails Italy as the “the great kitchen”, as he ensues historical and social evolutions of food, followed by instructions and the preparation of authentic Italian pizza.
-Join Chef Rossi for this intense pizza cooking class as he takes you through the technical steps to making perfect Italian pizza.
-Everyone eats the recipes prepared in class together and toasts with a good glass of regional wine.
+The morning class starts at 10am with a welcome and introduction followed by the preparation of authentic Italian pizza.
+Join Chef Eugenio for this intense pizza cooking class as he takes you through the technical steps to making perfect Italian pizza.
+Lunch follows on the foods prepared in class.

 The History of Pizza Margherita

-The queen was extremely popular with the masses and had developed a great liking for their pizza.
+The queen developed a great liking for their pizza and became extremely popular with the masses.
 This taste was considered somewhat undesirable in court circles.

-One day in June, on the Queen’s insistence, Raffaele Esposito was summoned from his pizzeria to the palace to bake a selection of Pizzas for the Queen.
-Raffaele, in order to honor the Queen’s desire for his pizzas, created a special pizza with tomato, mozzarella, and basil (the colors of the Italian flag – red/white/green).
+One day in June, on the Queen’s insistence, Chef Raffaele Esposito was summoned from his pizzeria to the palace to bake a selection of pizzas for the Queen.
+Raffaele, in order to honor the Queen’s desire for his pizzas, created a special pizza with tomato, mozzarella, and basil (the colors of the Italian flag – red, white and green).
 The pizza was a great hit with the Queen, and Esposito was summoned to create this specialty pizza regularly.
-When the news got out that the Queen’s favorite was tomato, mozzarella & basil, she not only became an even greater hit with the public, but also started a trend for the “Pizza Margherita”.
-To date, the Pizza Margherita is Italy’s most popular.
+When the news got out that the Queen’s favorite was tomato, mozzarella & basil, she not only became an even greater hit with the public, but also started a trend for the “Pizza Margherita.”
+To date, the Pizza Margherita is Italy’s most popular!

 Program Prices